 Are lumber prices back to normal?

-Earlier this year, the global economy was suffering due to the bad wildfire season, which caused supply chain disruptions.
-Since then, lumber prices have rebounded and are expected to rise through 2022.
-This trend may continue, however, as the economy tries to recover after a debacle.
-Ultimately, the supply chain should be functioning properly, and we should see a return to normal prices by that time.
+In the last couple of years, the global economy was suffering due to the pandemic and bad wildfire season, which caused supply chain disruptions.
+Since then, lumber prices have rebounded and are are no way back to normal as it was in pre-pandemic stage, although the economy tries to recover after a debacle.
+However, all the stakeholders expect the supply chain should be functioning properly and would return to normal prices soon.

 Leave a Reply